mgoellnitz/dinistiq/README.md

 [![Build Status](https://buildhive.cloudbees.com/job/mgoellnitz/job/dinistiq/badge/icon)](https://buildhive.cloudbees.com/job/mgoellnitz/job/dinistiq/)

+A small footprint approach to dependency injection in with a framework or container implemented in java.

 Or: What I got wrong about DI

 Minimalistic component to use dependency injection for the wire-up of software components.
-It thus mostly deals with singletons - some of the implementing interfaces - which should be injected as dependencies into one another.
+It thus mostly deals with singletons - some of them implementing interfaces - which should be injected as dependencies into one another.

 Fire up the wire up